elynnjj/OrderNow/README.md

 - Idempotent confirmation

 ### 5. Incomplete Areas (Honest Disclosure)
-- The **frontend is intentionally minimal** — it demonstrates the API works end-to-end but does not include search, filtering beyond basic status, or mobile-optimised layouts.
+- The **frontend not to its fullest best form** — but it should demonstrates the API works end-to-end but does not include search, filtering beyond basic status, or mobile-optimised layouts.
 - **No authentication or rate limiting** is implemented; the API is